evilbunny2008/weewx-airlink/README.md

-If you don't specify the column type double will most likely be used which uses 8 bytes per value, where as float and int numbers only need 4 bytes per value which really start to add up over time.
+If you don't specify the column type double will most likely be used which uses 8 bytes per value, where as float and int numbers only need 4 bytes per value which can grow the database size unnecessarily over time.

 A skin is provided to show a sample report:
 ![AirLinkReport](AirLinkReport.jpg)